Interview with Christine M. Korsgaard: Animal Ethics, Kantianism, Utilitarianism

 CHRISTINE: The reception on the whole has been positive.
 Responses vary widely.
 A few people have written to me to tell me that the book has changed their view of their place in the world, or that they became vegetarians after reading it.
 In reviews, of course, people complain that the argument doesn’t work, or isn’t airtight.
 But that’s what philosophers do.

 ERICH: If I understand things correctly, in Fellow Creatures, you write that animals have moral standing because (1) things can be good or bad for them, (2) they experience things as good or bad through their senses, and (3) they are self-maintaining.
 You also write that “[i]f we invented a machine that was conscious and had valenced experiences that guided her to pursue her own functional good, then she would be an animal, by my definition”.
-What would it minimally take for a machine or a software program to obtain moral standing more concretely?
-For instance, some computer viruses are not only self-maintaining but also replicating, and they can in theory at least read the state of the host machine and assess it as good or bad for itself, though of course they do not seem conscious.
+What would it minimally take for a machine to obtain moral standing more concretely?
+For instance, some computer viruses are not only self-maintaining but also replicating, and they can in theory at least read the state of the host machine and assess it as good or bad for itself, though of course they don’t seem conscious.

 CHRISTINE: Consciousness is necessary.
 The “-for” in “good-for” has a slightly different sense when we are talking about a conscious being, although it is hard to characterize the difference.
 The goodness is present in a conscious being’s awareness.
 That is the sense of good-for that matters to the argument.
 What I wanted to emphasize when I said that is that animals, people included, are material beings so there is no reason in principle why we couldn’t make one.